-Comments: The yield for developess will be effected "too much" resulting in decreased land values for landowners.
+Comments: The yield for developess will be effected "too much"

+resulting in decreased land values for landowners.

-comments: This action is favorable for both yield and a beter community.
+Comments: This option is favorable for both yield and a before community.
 It is a more balanced approach.

 Thank you for completing this questionnaire; your feedback is important to us.
 Completed questionnaires may be left at the Open House registration table; emailed to planning@mapleridge.ca or faxed to 604-466-4327 by December 2, 2013.